Medical Board of Australia - Collection statement for Notification (complaint)

 • seek correction of personal information we hold about you, and

-• complain to Ahpra about a breach of your privacy (and how that complaint will be dealt with)
+• complain to Ahpra about a breach of your privacy (and how that complaint will be managed)